wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

 ##### 54 Obstruction of cadastral surveyor

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who knowingly obstructs or hinders a cadastral surveyor, or a person assisting a cadastral surveyor, in---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who knowingly obstructs or hinders a cadastral surveyor, or a person assisting a cadastral surveyor, in---

     *   (a) performing the cadastral surveyor's duties and functions in relation to a cadastral survey; or